- Business Owners

 As we head into the heart of winter, the weather is getting colder every day.
 It is at this time of year that water pipes are most susceptible to freezing, which can lead to a leak.
 There are several reasons why water pipes might burst as the weather gets colder, but there are a few […]

-This article was updated 9 June 2020.
+This article was updated on June 21 2021.
 A fire in the home can occur at any time, without warning.
 Even with the best precautions in place, no property is immune from the risks of fire and the often irreversible devastation and heartbreak it can cause.
-The following UK fire statistics have been compiled to draw […]
+The following UK fire statistics have been compiled to […]

 The week beginning November 18th is Electrical Fire Safety Week.
 With Fire Rescue Services across country gearing up to raise awareness of electrical fires, there’s no better time to check you know how to keep your home safe.
 We all use electricity in our day to day lives.
 From charging our phones and watching TV […]